 The Center for Information Technology Research in the Interest of Society (CITRIS) was formed in 2001, when researchers within the UC system realized that the real opportunities lay not just in developing new and innovative technologies, but in applying them.

 OUR INVENTION ECOSYSTEM – Learn, Build, Launch, Connect

-CITRIS has pioneered this model, providing an “invention infrastructure” that creates physical or online products along with the process to support continuous innovation.
-The combination—information technology research with state-of-the-art facilities creating products for the benefit of society—distinguishes us from other interdisciplinary research centers.
-Join us to Learn – Build – Launch – Connect.
+CITRIS has pioneered this model in the university setting, providing an “invention infrastructure” that creates physical and online products along with the processes to support continuous innovation.
+The combination of information technology research with state-of-the-art facilities to develop solutions for the benefit of society distinguishes us from other interdisciplinary research centers.